 In 2018 they raised over $13,000 and this year’s goal is $15,000.
 Funds are also earmarked for three scholarships to be used at either New Mexico State University or Doña Ana Community College.
 In addition to the annual big fundraising push, the association holds at least one clothing drive per year, toiletry drives for shelters, food drives, and blood drives.
 (Whew — I’m exhausted just typing out all those initiatives, let alone imagining doing them all year, year after year.)

 “While we help navigate one of the most emotional and financially-critical times of our customers’ lives, whether they are selling or buying, we are also invested in our community.
-It’s more than just a job to us; it’s the passion to see our Mesilla Valley thrive,” notes Jennifer Goude, associate broker at Steinborn & Associates Real Estate and long-term Community Service committee member.
+It’s more than just a job to us; it’s the passion to see our Mesilla Valley thrive,” notes Jennifer Goude, associate broker at Better Homes and Gardens Real Estate — Steinborn & Associates and long-term Community Service committee member.

 When asked why she stays involved in giving back, Jennifer states without hesitation, “It’s part of my job.
 I just feel it’s part of the service that a real estate professional should offer.
 Give back to your community to add more to it.
 Raise money and give to all the charities you can.”

 While she is active with the association, donating time and effort is something she does on a personal level, too.
 “I’ve always been passionate about animals.
 In fact, the shelter used to joke that when they saw me coming, they’d start filling out the adoption papers because I always left with something,” she laughs.
 “But joking aside, at the end of the day local giving is just so important and it’s an enjoyable thing.”

 Contributing to the Community